allenai/HyBayes/README.md

 ## Running the Analysis
 Let's assume that you have followed the above instructions and:
- - (1) included the performances observations (of from two approaches) in two separate files,
+ - (1) you have included the performances observations in two separate files,
- - (2) you have  and indicate the information in a config file.
+ - (2) and you have prepared a config file.

 To run the analysis, you pass the name of the config file as argument:
 ```bash